-- Orange & Rockland Utilities is developing co-located storage with new distribution substations. - AVANGRID's ongoing utility study includes proposals for energy storage projects and analysis, including NYISO market participation, of the potential transmission connected battery energy storage projects, submitted in response to the NYSEG and RG&E Bulk Power Energy Storage Request for Proposal using DER-VETTM using newly developed customized input templates to automate the process. - Con Edison is advancing the Fox Hills 30 MWh Energy Storage Project, which will provide substation load relief, assist with system ramp-up associated with solar intermittency (PV-duck curve), and participate in the NYISO market services. - Con Edison developed and installed the Ozone Park 2 MW/10.5 MWh BESS system as part of the Brooklyn Queens Demand Management (BQDM) program to provide distributed peak reduction and substation/sub-transmission feeder load relief.
+- Orange & Rockland Utilities is developing co-located storage with new distribution substations. - AVANGRID has an ongoing utility study including proposals for energy storage projects and analysis of the potential transmission connected battery energy storage projects.
+These were submitted in response to the NYSEG and RG&E Bulk Power Energy Storage Request for Proposal using DER-VET[TM] using newly developed customized input templates to automate the process. - Con Edison completed the Fox Hills 30 MWh Energy Storage Project, which will provide substation load relief, assist with system ramp-up associated with solar intermittency (PV-duck curve), and participate in the NYISO market services. - Con Edison developed and installed the Ozone Park 2 MW/10.5 MWh BESS system as part of the Brooklyn Queens Demand Management (BQDM) program to provide distributed peak reduction and substation/sub-transmission feeder load relief.

-- National Grid and Convergent Energy+Power completed a solar-plus-storage system that combines 10MW/40MWh energy storage with 15 MWdc of solar generation to provide a non-wires alternative to customers in Cicero, New York. - National Grid is exploring an RFP for a 20 MW bulk storage project to alleviate n-1 or outage situations on the T&D system. - National Grid recently put two 2MW/3MWh energy storage systems into service at East Pulaski and North Troy to support distributed peak reduction, wholesale market participation, and power quality.
+- National Grid and Convergent Energy+Power completed a solar-plus-storage system that combines 10MW/40MWh energy storage with 15 MWdc of solar generation to provide a non-wires alternative to customers in Cicero, New York. - National Grid is exploring an RFP for a 20 MW bulk storage project to alleviate n-1 or outage situations on the T&D system. - National Grid recently put two 2MW/3MWh energy storage systems into service at East Pulaski and North Troy to support distributed peak reduction, wholesale market participation, and power quality. - Central Hudson deployed a natural gas powered microgrid coupled with a 2 MW / 2 MWh energy storage system to provide a seamless transition for utility customers during outages.